Asteroids (video game): Clones

 Quality Software's Asteroids in Space (1980) was one of the best selling games for the Apple II and voted one of the most popular software titles of 1978–80 by Softalk magazine.
 In December 1981, Byte reviewed eight Asteroids clones for home computers.
 Three clones for the Apple II were reviewed together in the 1982 Creative Computing Software Buyers Guide: The Asteroid Field, Asteron, and Apple-Oids.
 In the last of these, the asteroids are in the shape of apples.
 Two independent clones, Asteroid for the Apple II and Fasteroids for TRS-80, were renamed to Planetoids and sold by Adventure International.
 Others clones include Acornsoft's Meteors, Moons of Jupiter for the VIC-20, MineStorm for the Vectrex, and Quicksilva's Meteor Storm for the ZX Spectrum which uses speech synthesis.
 A poorly implemented Asteroids clone for the VIC-20, published by Bug-Byte, motivated Jeff Minter to found Llamasoft.

 The Intellivision game Meteor! was cancelled to avoid a lawsuit for being too similar to Asteroids and was reworked as Astrosmash.
 The game borrows elements from Asteroids and Space Invaders.

-Proposed film adaptation
+Upcoming film adaptation

 In July 2009, Universal Pictures offered Roland Emmerich the option to direct the film adaptation of Asteroids, with Matt Lopez writing the script and Lorenzo di Bonaventura producing the film adaptation.
 Lopez and di Bonaventura were still attached to write and produce the film adaptation, respectively, but Emmerich passed on directing, while Evan Spiliotopoulos and F. Scott Frazier were hired to rewrite the screenplay.
+On July 23, 2026 Atari signed a major development deal with Universal Pictures and Entertainment 360 to adapt 10 classic video games into feature films, including Asteroids.

 In other media

 The game has made cameo appearances in a number of films and music videos.
 An Asteroids machine appears in the music video for 38 Special's song Caught Up in You, and one is also briefly seen in the movie Pee-Wee's Big Adventure.
+A licensed version of the original cabinet is used in arcades in the video game Planet Coaster 2.